MeesJ/roblox-scripts/README.md

  5. Add me on [Discord](https://discord.com/users/227006557207003138) (`Mees#2216`)
  6. Attach the screenshot and .lua file to your message and send it

-Thanks for your reporting!
+Thanks for your report!
 I will fix the script as fast as possible after I received your message.

 ## Frequently Asked Questions (FAQ)
 **Do I have to credit you when using scripts in this repository?**<br>